jengalas/pz-adventures-jekyll/_drafts/2026-09-16-acadia-adventures-2026-day-8.md

 And somehow after all of that, we had room for dessert.
 And not just one dessert shared between us, as usual, but one apiece.
 Rich went for the special, a light lemon mousse cake served over blackberry syrup, while I had their famous gingerbread.
 Even that was somehow better than I remember it from previous years.

+The rest of our evening was spent watching a few videos in the room before collapsing in bed, very sleepy.